 DP15621 Self-image Bias and Lost Talent

-We propose an overlapping-generations model in which established researchers evaluate the research of new researchers.
-All researchers are differentially endowed with equally desirable research characteristics and belong to two groups, M or F, which have identical ex-ante productivity distributions.
-Evaluations are group-blind.
-Yet, when research is evaluated on many characteristics, evaluators' self-image bias and mild between-group heterogeneity lead the initially larger group, say M, to dominate indefinitely.
-M-researchers only accept the research of young scholars with characteristics close to theirs.
-Promoted F-researchers are thus few and "similar" to M-researchers, perpetuating the asymmetry.
-This talent loss is exacerbated by candidates' career concerns and institutions' focus on hiring faculty whose research will be approved by established researchers.
-Mentorship reduces group imbalance, but it increases the F-group talent loss.
+We propose an overlapping-generation model wherein researchers belong to two groups, M or F, and established researchers evaluate new researchers.
+Group imbalance obtains even with group-neutral evaluations and identical productivity distributions.
+Evaluators' self-image bias and mild between-group heterogeneity in equally productive research characteristics lead the initially dominant group, say M, to promote scholars with characteristics similar to theirs.
+Promoted F-researchers are few and similar to M-researchers, perpetuating imbalance.
+Candidates' career concerns and institutions' hiring practices exacerbate talent loss.
+Mentorship reduces group imbalance, but increases F-group talent loss.
 Affirmative action reduces both.
-Our model's predictions are consistent with existing empirical evidence on female participation in academic economics.
+Our mechanism explains existing evidence and suggests different policies.